Haroonkhan4063/e-Bookstore-React-MySQL/README.md

 Bash
 node server.js
-(The server should run on http://localhost:8081)
+(The server will run on http://localhost:8081)

 3. Frontend Setup
-Open a new terminal and navigate to the frontend folder:
+Open a new terminal and navigate to the main directory:

 Bash
 cd frontend